Paris Carnival

 The Paris Carnival (Carnaval de Paris) is an annual festival held in Paris, France.
 The carnival occurs after the Feast of Fools and has been held since the 16th century or earlier, with a long 20th century interregnum.

-History of Carnival in Paris
+History

 The Carnival of Paris is a festival with a very long history in the French capital.
 Nicolas de Baye wrote in his journal in 1411: